 In 2014 Dario composed the score for Laika animation ‘The Boxtrolls’, which was nominated for an Ivor Novello Award.
 He has recently completed work on the score to his second Laika animation, ‘Kubo and the Two Strings’, for which he won an Ivor Novello Award, and also worked on his fifth film collaboration with director Asif Kapadia on live action feature ‘Ali and Nino’.

 During 2014 Dario’s ‘Voyager’ Violin Concerto also had its world premiere in Brisbane, Australia, performed by the Queensland Symphony Orchestra as part of a spectacular event combining science, music, voice, and film titled ‘Journey Through The Cosmos’.
 The piece was featured alongside a lecture given by Professor Brian Cox and has since gone on to be performed by the Swedish Radio Symphony Orchestra, conducted by Daniel Harding and featuring highly acclaimed violinist Jack Liebeck.

-In 2017, Dario continued his working relationship with Joe Wright on ‘Darkest Hour’, he has also recently finished scoring Paul King’s ‘Paddington 2’.
+In 2017, Dario continued his working relationship with Joe Wright on ‘Darkest Hour’ and also scoring Paul King’s ‘Paddington 2’.
 Dario was recently commissioned by The Royal Opera House to compose their new ballet, ‘The Unknown Soldier’, which will premiere in November 2018.